shxntanu/SE-Lab-Assignments/README.md

 (key, value) pairs, Keys are mapped to values, Keys must be comparable, and Keys must be unique.
 Standard Operations: Insert (key, value), Find(key), Delete(key)

+## Question 6

+Represent a given graph using adjacency matrix/list to perform DFS and using adjacency list to perform BFS.
+Use the map of the area around the college as the graph.
+Identify the prominent land marks as nodes and perform DFS and BFS on that.